 The skillet out of the oven and the layers of potatoes, sausages, cheese and mash, with a crispy golden melt on top, a symphony of flavor, this Italian shepherd's pie is.

 I love the beautiful colors of the peppers against the creaminess of the potatoes, and that crust of cheese and crispy mashed potato, that alone has me hook, line, and sinker.

-I hope you enjoy this Italian Shepherd’s pie as much as we did.
-It was even better the next day for lunch, didn’t want to waste those leftovers, and to tell you the truth I could’t even wait for lunch time.
+I hope you enjoy this Italian Shepherd's pie as much as we did.
+It was even better the next day for lunch, didn't want to waste those leftovers, and to tell you the truth I couldn't even wait for lunchtime.
 I ate it on my coffee break lol.

 - 8 fingerling potatoes

 - 6 red, yellow, orange peppers

 - ¼ cup sour cream

 - 1 tablespoon fresh chives chopped